Jordan Tunnicliffe: Club career

-Kidderminster Harriers

 On 12 June 2025 Tunnicliffe re-signed for National League North club Kidderminster Harriers.

+On 17 January 2026, Tunnicliffe joined National League South side, Farnborough on a deal until the end of the 2025–26 campaign following his departure from Kidderminster Harriers.
+In March 2026 he ruptured his ACL, ruling him out for the season, and had to fundraise for rehabilitation costs.

 International career

 He was called up the England C team in May 2017, and made his debut as a late substitute against Panjab later that month.

 Personal life

 His brother James is also a footballer.